-- 1. To improve skills in effective business communication, problem solving, decision making, computer and numerical capabilities. - 2.
-To equip students with advanced business acumen that helps them understand the key business functions and the links between them. - 3.
-To stimulate higher order thinking skills among students; required to specialize in their respective areas of study. - 4.
-To develop competitive skills and competencies of students through meaningful industry interaction, thereby improving their employability. - To provide a conducive value based learning environment to the students during their study and inculcate a habit of lifelong independent learning for continuous growth and development.
+- a.
+To improve skills in effective business communication, problem solving, decision making, computer and numerical capabilities. - b.
+To equip students with advanced business acumen that helps them understand the key business functions and the links between them. - c.
+To stimulate higher order thinking skills among students; required to specialize in their respective areas of study. - d.
+To develop competitive skills and competencies of students through meaningful industry interaction, thereby improving their employability. - e.
+To provide a conducive value based learning environment to the students during their study and inculcate a habit of lifelong independent learning for continuous growth and development.